geudde/attic-chest/pages/13.reference/01.porden/docs.md

 u l Alas!' she said, ' these groves already wear 6 10

-" The joyous livery of the vernal year,
+The joyous livery of the vernal year,

-" And ere these buds shall ripen into bloom,
+And ere these buds shall ripen into bloom,

-" A haughty despot bears me to his home.
+A haughty despot bears me to his home.

-" Farewell! dear scenes, where oft Alonzo tells
+Farewell! dear scenes, where oft Alonzo tells

-" Of hope and love, and still his image dwells,
+Of hope and love, and still his image dwells,

-" Soon must I tear that image from my heart!
+Soon must I tear that image from my heart!

-" And soon to fire's terrific realms depart!
+And soon to fire's terrific realms depart!

-" Doom'd, by the rashness of one fatal hour,
+Doom'd, by the rashness of one fatal hour,

-" The consort of a strange mysterious power,
+The consort of a strange mysterious power,

-" Of different race, and one who still must prove 620
+Of different race, and one who still must prove 620

-" An object more of terror, than of love.'
+An object more of terror, than of love.'

-" With jealous fury stung, I darted through
+With jealous fury stung, I darted through

-" The quivering foliage, muttering as I flew,
+The quivering foliage, muttering as I flew,

-" ( No more shalt thou of Pyros' love complain,
+( No more shalt thou of Pyros' love complain,

-" He scorns to combat or to sue in vain;
+He scorns to combat or to sue in vain;

-" On this ungrateful earth no more I range,
+On this ungrateful earth no more I range,

-" And trust a race for ever prone to change.
+And trust a race for ever prone to change.

-" I quit this upper realm — to wound thy pride,
+I quit this upper realm — to wound thy pride,

-" This night shall hail Spinthera as my bride.
+This night shall hail Spinthera as my bride.

-" Yet think not thy inconstancy, thy scorn, 630
+Yet think not thy inconstancy, thy scorn, 630

-" Ungrateful maid! by me are tamely borne;
+Ungrateful maid! by me are tamely borne;

 234 STROMBOLI. book y.

-" Or that thine hours in calm delight shall flee
+Or that thine hours in calm delight shall flee

-" With him thy folly now prefers to me,
+With him thy folly now prefers to me,

-" For while I hold the mystic pledge, thy hand,
+For while I hold the mystic pledge, thy hand,

-" Affianced thus, no other dares demand.
+Affianced thus, no other dares demand.

-" And by yon sun that rules this subject earth,
+And by yon sun that rules this subject earth,

-" That radiant orb whence I derive my birth,
+That radiant orb whence I derive my birth,

-" Tho' thou with tears and ceaseless prayers implore,
+Tho' thou with tears and ceaseless prayers implore,

-" To thee thy Veil I never will restore.'
+To thee thy Veil I never will restore.'

-" Too late repentant of my vow, I heard 640
+Too late repentant of my vow, I heard 640

-" The constant prayers Spinthera's love preferr'd,
+The constant prayers Spinthera's love preferr'd,

-" Forc'd, while my brows in borrow'd frowns were dress'd,
+Forc'd, while my brows in borrow'd frowns were dress'd,

-" To hide the pity that my heart confest;
+To hide the pity that my heart confest;

-" Then drop, my friend, a suit by fate repell'd,
+Then drop, my friend, a suit by fate repell'd,

-" And claim some boon that I may freely yield.
+And claim some boon that I may freely yield.

-" For I, if told, had scrupled to believe
+For I, if told, had scrupled to believe

-" That thou could'st ask what I should pause to give."
+That thou could'st ask what I should pause to give."

-" If but thy vow resist," the youth replied,
+If but thy vow resist,the youth replied,
-" Still shalt thou yield, nor claim I ought beside,
+Still shalt thou yield, nor claim I ought beside,
-" Then by some other hand from thine transfer 650
+Then by some other hand from thine transfer 650

-" The fatal pledge thou canst not yield to ber."
+The fatal pledge thou canst not yield to ber."

-" I will!" the king in eager transport said,
+I will!the king in eager transport said,
 And o'er his form a milder lustre play'd:

 book v.
 STROM BOLL 235

-" Well pleased I yield, uor deem caprice or pride,
+Well pleased I yield, uor deem caprice or pride,
-" Sweet maid! to thee so long the gift denied;
+Sweet maid! to thee so long the gift denied;
-" O'er my rash vow propitious fates prevail,
+O'er my rash vow propitious fates prevail,
-" I pause no more, Alonzo, thine the Veil!
+I pause no more, Alonzo, thine the Veil!
-" Restore it to those lovely locks, and may
+Restore it to those lovely locks, and may
-" Your future bliss your sorrows past repay."
+Your future bliss your sorrows past repay."

 Wrapt in her rescu'd pledge, the Spanish maid 660
 And joyful knight their grateful homage paid